Compare Rates and Save on Life Insurance

 For example, an individual might list their spouse as a primary beneficiary and a charity of their choice as a contingent beneficiary.
 If their spouse is still alive when the policyholder passes away, they will receive the full death benefit.

-On the other hand, if the policyholder’s spouse passes away before the policyholder, then the contingent beneficiary would be eligible for the death benefit when the policyholder dies.
+On the other hand, if the policyholder’s spouse passes away before the policyholder, the contingent beneficiary would be eligible for the death benefit when the policyholder dies.
 In this case, the charity would receive the death benefit.

-How Do Contingent Beneficiaries Receive Life Insurance Policy Proceeds?
+How Contingent Beneficiaries Receive Life Insurance Proceeds

-When Can Contingent Beneficiaries Receive the Death Benefit?
+When Contingent Beneficiaries Can Receive Death Benefits

-• accident2 icon
+accident2 icon

-Primary Beneficiary Predeceases the Insured
+When the Primary Beneficiary Predeceases the Insured

 One of the most common scenarios in which a contingent beneficiary receives the death benefit is if the primary beneficiary passes away before the insured.

-• female icon
+female icon

-Primary Beneficiary Cannot Be Found
+When the Primary Beneficiary Cannot Be Found

 Contingent beneficiaries may be eligible for the death benefit if the location of the primary beneficiary is unknown.

-• uninsured icon
+uninsured icon

-Primary Beneficiary Rejects Death Benefit
+When the Primary Beneficiary Rejects the Death Benefit

 How to Make a Claim as a Contingent Beneficiary